-You can find on the right corner of the screen the story about how I regretted getting an acoustic over an electric guitar.
+You can find on the left corner of the screen the story about how I regretted getting an acoustic over an electric guitar.

 The experience was horrible.
 Opinions may vary, but I find that I have limited my true skills in guitar when I opted for an acoustic.